-Join other residents for social tennis – you don't have to be very good!
-Everyone is welcome on Thursday mornings from 9-11am and Sunday afternoons from 3-5pm in winter (May to September) and 4-6pm in summer (October to April) at the tennis courts in John Street, and you don't need to book.
+Join other residents for social tennis – you don’t have to be very good!
+Everyone is welcome on Thursday mornings from 10am-12noon in winter (May to September) and 9-11am in summer (October to April), Sunday afternoons from 3-5pm in winter and 4-6pm in summer at the tennis courts in John Street, and you don’t need to book.
 The first to arrive can pick up the key from the Gatehouse and get started.
 And we often go for a drink afterwards!
-For enquiries ring Ferdinand on 0414 566 644 (Thursdays) or Regina on 02 9518 7235 (Sundays).
+For enquiries contact Nicki on

 Get fitter, stronger and healthier, meet new people and have some fun.

 Several dragon boat clubs operate from the Bank Street waterfront, next to the abutment to the old Glebe Island Bridge.